Top tips for going on a dog-friendly picnic

 If you’re wondering what to take on a picnic, there are plenty of dog-friendly foods you can both enjoy.
 These include rice, and chicken, as long as they don’t get anywhere near the bones.
 However, these foods should only be enjoyed as an occasional treat.

 You can even prepare tasty treats for your dog so they don’t miss out on all the picnic fun.
-Even if you’re bringing human food for dogs, we recommend still bringing their usual dog food and dog treats, such as Pedigree’s Tasty Bites.
+Even if you’re bringing human food for dogs, we recommend still bringing their usual dog food and dog treats.
 This is so they’re less likely to nip at your scraps!

 Avoiding human foods that are harmful to your dog